mrcavalcanti/mosaicoo/docs/sources/auth/ldap.md

 ### Group Mappings

-In `[[servers.group_mappings]]` you can map an LDAP group to a Grafana organization and role.
+In `[[servers.group_mappings]]` you can map an LDAP group to a Mosaicoo organization and role.
 These will be synced every time the user logs in, with LDAP being the authoritative source.
-So, if you change a user's role in the Grafana Org.
+So, if you change a user's role in the Mosaicoo Org.
 Users page, this change will be reset the next time the user logs in.
 If you change the LDAP groups of a user, the change will take effect the next time the user logs in.

 The first group mapping that an LDAP user is matched to will be used for the sync.
 If you have LDAP users that fit multiple mappings, the topmost mapping in the TOML configuration will be used.